Ice-Citron/OpenGL-Series/README - Notes/Notes [EP1-EP6].md

     1. Attribute Format: Specifies the type of each attribute (e.g., float, int) and whether the data is normalized.
     2. Attribute Size: Defines the number of components per attribute.
 For example, a position might have 3 components (x, y, z), while a color might have 4 components (red, green, blue, alpha).
     3. Stride: The size (in bytes) of each vertex in the buffer.
 It determines the byte offset between consecutive vertices.
     4. Offset: The byte offset of an attribute within a vertex.
-For example, if a vertex consists of a position (3 floats) followed by a color (4 bytes), the color attribute would have an offset of 12 bytes (the size of 3 floats).
+For example, if a vertex consists of a position (3 floats) followed by a color (4 bytes), the color attribute would have an offset of 12 bytes (3 * sizeof(float)).

 -- Importance in the Graphics Pipeline